Select Page

 Getting the Weight Back

 Many folks do not know how much to feed their dog when it has lost so much weight.
 Each dog is different, but as a starting point, try feeding the newly diagnosed EPI dog 150% of whatever percentage of food is normally required for that dog’s size.
-As long as the Cobalamin (B12) and SID are under good management… what most often happens is that the dog will let you know when it no longer needs 150% of it’s required food intake.
+As long as the Cobalamin (B12) and SID are under good management… what most often happens is that the dog will let you know when it no longer needs 150% of its required food intake.
 It will start to leave food in the bowl.
-This is one of the ways that they let you know their body no longer requires being fed 150% .
+This is one of the ways that they let you know their body no longer requires being fed 150%.

 Journal